-The General Fund reports unrestricted resources available for operations and Renaissance ROM Campaign operations.
+The General Fund reports unrestricted resources available for operations.

 The Expendable Fund reports resources that are to be used for specific purposes, as specified by the donor or as determined by the Board of Governors (the "Board").

 The Endowment Fund reports resources where either donor or internal restrictions require that the principal must be maintained permanently.